codex-router/codex.jenkins/README.md

 The plugin uses a three-tier configuration hierarchy:

 1. **Step/Builder Level** (Highest Priority)
-   - Parameters specified directly in the `codexAnalysis` step or build step
+   - Parameters specified directly in the `codexAnalysis` or `codexChat` step or build step
    - Overrides both job-level and global settings

 2. **Job Level** (Medium Priority)